cgwire/kitsu/docs/nft/README.md

 You can use the dropdown menu to navigate from production to production (if you have several).

-Once you have selected a production, the next dropdown menu is here to help you navigate through the different pages of this production.
+Once you have selected a production, the next dropdown menu will help you navigate through the different pages of this production.

 ::: details Navigation details